Fang-Softinn/test-repo/README.md

 # Welcome!

-This is a test repo to demonstrate git bazics: That includes:
+This is a test repo to demonstrate git basics: That includes:
 - Commit
 - Pull requests